solid/solid-spec/api-rest.md

 #### Alternative: Using SPARQL

-To write data, clients can send an HTTP PATCH request with a SPARQL payload to the resource in question.
+To write data, clients can send an HTTP PATCH request with a sparql-update payload to the resource in question.
 If the resource doesn't exist, it should be created through an LDP POST or through a PUT.